Investigating Sex

 Investigating Sex (alternate title: Intimate Affairs) is a 2001 comedy-drama film written and directed by Alan Rudolph, starring Neve Campbell, Til Schweiger, Nick Nolte and Dermot Mulroney.
-The film is based on Investigating Sex: Surrealist Research 1928-1932, a book of Surrealist writers' discussions about sex led by André Breton and compiled by Jose Pierre.
+The film is based on Investigating Sex: Surrealist Research 1928-1932, a book of Surrealist writers' discussions about sex led by André Breton and compiled by José Pierre.
+Rudolph called it "one of the most horrific experiences I've ever had, yet this was combined with one of the most pleasurable and enjoyable and creative experiences."

-Background

-After Rudolph received a copy of Pierre's book from actor Wallace Shawn, he and Michael Henry Wilson adapted it as a screenplay.
-They created fictional characters for the dialogues and moved the setting to New England.
-Campbell, who played a stenographer, described the film as a "no money, no nothing film, but a really great acting exercise."

-After a long delay, the film was released on DVD in the U.S. on December 23, 2007 with a different title, Intimate Affairs.